-Each Humana member is assigned a care coordinator who works closely with the member's PCP to develop and lead an interdisciplinary care team (ICT).
-The ICP ensures that the member receives necessary medical, behavioral health and long-term care services.
+Each Humana member is assigned a care coordinator who works closely with the member's primary care provider (PCP) to develop and lead an ICT.
+The ICP ensures the member receives necessary medical, behavioral health and long-term care services.